-Why Singaporeans complain so often?
+Why do Singaporeans complain so often?

 - Cost of Living